model-checking/kani-verifier-blog/_posts/function-contracts.md

 ## Introduction

-Today we want to introduce you to a new feature in Kani that lets us verify larger programs: function contracts.
+Today we want to introduce you to a new feature in Kani that lets us verify larger programs: function contracts [^eiffel-1][^eiffel-2].
 Contracts let us safely break down the verification of a complex piece of code individually by function and efficiently compose the results, driving down the cost of verifying code with long call chains and repeated calls to the same function.
 This technique is called *modular verification* as the verification task is broken down into modules (in this case by function), verified independently and then recombined.

+[^eiffel-1]: Meyer, Bertrand: Design by Contract, in *Advances in Object-Oriented Software Engineering*, eds.
+D. Mandrioli and B. Meyer, Prentice Hall, 1991, pp. 1–50
+[^eiffel-2]: Meyer, Bertrand: Applying "Design by Contract", in Computer (IEEE), 25, 10, October 1992, pp. 40–51 ([online article](http://se.ethz.ch/~meyer/publications/computer/contract.pdf))

 The best example for how function contracts improve verification time are recursive functions.
 With a contract a recursive function can be verified in a single step, a technique called *inductive verification*.
 In this post we will explore how function contracts can be used to modularize the verification of a harness in the [Firecracker](https://firecracker-microvm.github.io/) Virtual Machine Monitor by modularly verifying an implementation of Euclid’s greatest common divisor algorithm inductively and then use that result to verify the harness.